Free admission for all from 6–7 July 2024 for our Play:Date opening weekend

 Crown Colony (1819 – 1941)

-Singapore became a Crown colony in 1867.
-As the British empire flourished, so did Singapore.
-By 1919, Singapore was a modern city, boasting the second largest dry dock in the world with modern conveniences such as electricity, motorcars, and international telegraph and telephone connections.
+Traders and ships came bearing their wares from as far away as Arabia and Africa.
+Migrants flocked to the island, bringing with them their unique customs and ways of life.
+Singapore became a Crown colony under the British Empire in 1867 and continued to grow and flourish.
+By 1919, Singapore was a modern city, boasting the second largest dry dock in the world and modern conveniences such as electricity, motorcars, and international telegraph and telephone connections.

-Here, you will discover key historical figures and how they helped to catapult Singapore to become the centre of trade in Southeast Asia by the 1850s.
-You can also catch a glimpse of the migrants’ customs and way of life, complete with a replica of the opium dens they used to frequent.
+Learn about key historical figures and how they helped transform Singapore into the centre of trade in Southeast Asia.
+You can also catch glimpses of the early migrants’ lives, and explore a replica of the opium dens that many Chinese immigrants used to frequent.

 Syonan-To (1942 – 1945)

-Explore a wide range of military artefacts including weapons, uniforms and a replica of a Japanese tank used during World War Two, and trace how key events of the war unfolded.
-Through personal belongings, photographs and documents, discover life under the Japanese Occupation and how various individuals and groups responded with resourcefulness and fortitude during this difficult period.
+Trace the unfolding of key events and explore a wide range of military artefacts from World War II, including weapons, uniforms and a replica of a Japanese tank.
+Discover life under the Japanese Occupation through our collection of wartime personal belongings, photographs and documents, and learn how people responded with resourcefulness and fortitude during this difficult period.

 Singapore (1945 – present)

-After World War Two, a wave of decolonisation began to sweep through Asia and Africa.
-In 1959, Singapore was granted self-government and the first general election for a fully-elected government was held.
-The People’s Action Party (PAP) won and its leader, Lee Kuan Yew, became Singapore’s first prime minister.
-Following a merger with, and then separation from, Malaysia, Singapore became a fully independent nation in 1965.
+A wave of decolonisation began to sweep through Asia and Africa after World War II.
+In 1959, the British granted Singapore self-government, and the first general election for a fully-elected government was held.
+The People’s Action Party (PAP) emerged victorious, and its leader, Lee Kuan Yew, became Singapore’s first Prime Minister.
+Following a merger and then separation from Malaysia, Singapore became a fully independent nation on 9 August 1965.

-Over the next two decades, the government tackled the challenges faced by the growing nation, such as unemployment and insufficient housing.
-It took bold steps to introduce industrialisation, encourage foreign investment and tourism, provide modern public housing and education, and clean up the environment.
+Over the next two decades, Singapore’s new government had to tackle the challenges faced by the growing nation: from unemployment and housing shortages to maintaining racial and religious harmony.
+It took bold steps to introduce industrialisation, encourage foreign investment and tourism, provide affordable public housing and education, and clean up the environment.

 Highlights